Top 5 Prerequisites for Medicine in Australia and New Zealand You Need To Have

 Be smart, don't leave your studying to your last year of high school.
-You'll thank me later, promise.
+You will thank me later, promise.

 If you want to go to medical school in New Zealand, on the other hand, you can forget everything you've just read!

-There's no UMAT in high school for you!
+There's no UCAT in high school for you!

-Before you start celebrating, you still need to sit the UMAT.
+Before you start celebrating, you still need to sit the UCAT.

-However, you'll most likely sit the UMAT in your first year of uni.
+However, you'll most likely sit the UCAT in your first year of university.

-As I mentioned above, there's no direct entry into medical school In New Zealand so you'll need to sit the UMAT during your first year of uni, in addition to completing your insanely competitive papers.
+As mentioned above, there is no direct entry into medical school in New Zealand so you will need to sit the UCAT during your first year of university, in addition to completing your insanely competitive papers.

-That being said, many students applying to med school in New Zealand will sit the UMAT in year 13 for practice.
+That being said, many students applying to med school in New Zealand will sit the UCAT in year 13 for practice.

 Regardless of whether you're applying to medical school in Australia or New Zealand, you should aim for the 90th percentile to be competitive; although, the higher your score, the better your chances of getting in.